 10. Bank Statement – month prior to last

-11. Retirement / Investment account – last quarterly statement.
+11. Retirement / Investment account – last quarterly statement (if any).

 This page assumes you have a property.
 It will assume we have pre-approved you and revised most pertinent documents to determine the likelihood of obtaining financing.
 We would have also generated a Direct Underwriting approval, and we should have had received an Approved / Eligible status.
 This page will outline for you what you can expect from Bluecastle Lending once you are ready to move forward towards funding your loan.